RMITNetworkTools/NetworkCapacityPlanningTools/Network Redundancy Calculator/readme.md

 View Result: The calculated required redundancy (number of redundant links or devices) will be shown on the screen.

-Example
-Here is an example of how to use the Redundancy Calculator:

-plaintext
-Copy code
-Enter desired uptime percentage (e.g., 99.99):
-99.99
-You entered: 99.99%

-Enter average downtime of a single link or device in hours:
-1
-You entered: 1 hours

-Required redundancy: 88
-In this example, the user specified a desired uptime percentage of 99.99% and an average downtime of 1 hour.
-The calculator determined that 88 redundant links or devices are required to achieve this level of uptime.

 Error Handling
 The Redundancy Calculator includes error handling to address invalid input scenarios: